Frequently Asked Questions - FAQ

 - Pretreatment Program, which consists of regulating highly toxic discharges into sewerage systems.

-The Clean Water Act prohibits the discharge of pollutants from a point source into a water of the United States unless the discharging facility has a wastewater discharge permit.
-The permit limits the types and amounts of substances that can be discharged and sets monitoring and reporting requirements and other provisions to ensure that the discharge does not harm water quality or human health.^ To Top
+- The Clean Water Act prohibits the discharge of pollutants from a point source into a water of the United States unless the discharging facility has a wastewater discharge permit.
+The permit limits the types and amounts of substances that can be discharged and sets monitoring and reporting requirements and other provisions to ensure that the discharge does not harm water quality or human health.

-A pollutant may be any kind of industrial, municipal, or agricultural waste discharged into water.
-Pollutants include sewage, solid waste, chemical wastes, biological materials, seafood processing wastes, dredged soil, mining wastes, rock, sand, dirt, munitions, heat, garbage, discarded equipment, and runoff from construction or agricultural sites.^ To Top
+- A pollutant may be any kind of industrial, municipal, or agricultural waste discharged into water.
+Pollutants include sewage, solid waste, chemical wastes, biological materials, seafood processing wastes, dredged soil, mining wastes, rock, sand, dirt, munitions, heat, garbage, discarded equipment, and runoff from construction or agricultural sites.

-An APDES permit is required whenever there is a discharge of pollutants to surface water, including the ocean, lakes, rivers, and streams.
+- An APDES permit is required whenever there is a discharge of pollutants to surface water, including the ocean, lakes, rivers, and streams.
 Facilities permitted under the APDES Program include domestic wastewater treatment plants, log storage and transfer facilities, seafood processors, fish hatcheries, mines, and oil and gas facilities.
-APDES permits are also required for storm water, cooling water intakes and discharges, munitions, and pretreatment of industrial wastes discharged to municipal wastewater systems.^ To Top
+APDES permits are also required for storm water, cooling water intakes and discharges, munitions, and pretreatment of industrial wastes discharged to municipal wastewater systems.

-No. DEC has the authority to regulate domestic, industrial, oil and gas facilities, seafood, storm water, mining-related, and other discharges of pollutants into surface waters of the United States that are within Alaska or which occur in its territorial seas (within three miles of shore).
-EPA regulates discharges from some facilities within Alaska, including those located in Denali National Park and Preserve and in Indian Country, and retains oversight responsibility for DEC regulated discharges.^ To Top
+- No. DEC has the authority to regulate domestic, industrial, oil and gas facilities, seafood, storm water, mining-related, and other discharges of pollutants into surface waters of the United States that are within Alaska or which occur in its territorial seas (within three miles of shore).
+EPA regulates discharges from some facilities within Alaska, including those located in Denali National Park and Preserve and in Indian Country, and retains oversight responsibility for DEC regulated discharges.

-EPA retains permitting and enforcement authority of some facilities in Alaska.
+- EPA retains permitting and enforcement authority of some facilities in Alaska.
 These include federal facilities located in Denali National Park and Preserve, facilities located in Indian Country, facilities operating outside state waters (three miles from shore), and facilities issued Clean Water Act §301(h) waivers from secondary treatment standards.
 EPA has oversight of the Biosolids Management Program, which regulates the disposal of sewage treatment byproducts or "sludge."
-Oversight authority for these facilities and programs will not be transferred to DEC.^ To Top
+Oversight authority for these facilities and programs will not be transferred to DEC.

-APDES permits establish conditions and limits for the discharge of pollutants from domestic and industrial sources in Alaska.
+- APDES permits establish conditions and limits for the discharge of pollutants from domestic and industrial sources in Alaska.
 A general permit regulates discharges from more than one facility with similar wastewater characteristics in a defined geographical area (which can be statewide).
-An operator of a facility that meets the eligibility requirements of the general permit will be authorized to discharge waste after filing a Notice of Intent (NOI) with DEC, so long as all conditions of the permit are met.^ To Top
+An operator of a facility that meets the eligibility requirements of the general permit will be authorized to discharge waste after filing a Notice of Intent (NOI) with DEC, so long as all conditions of the permit are met.

-An individual permit is issued to a single facility and its terms, limits, and conditions are specifically tailored to the unique aspects of that facility and the receiving water body.^ To Top
+- An individual permit is issued to a single facility and its terms, limits, and conditions are specifically tailored to the unique aspects of that facility and the receiving water body.

-An APDES permit is effective for no more than five years.
+- An APDES permit is effective for no more than five years.
 The permittee has the responsibility to apply for reissuance of a permit or authorization 180 days prior to the expiration date of the permit.
 In some cases, DEC may administratively extend a permit beyond five years.
-If a permit is administratively extended, the permittee is required to continue to follow the permit conditions until the new permit has been issued and to continue to pay annual permit fees.^ To Top
+If a permit is administratively extended, the permittee is required to continue to follow the permit conditions until the new permit has been issued and to continue to pay annual permit fees.

-APDES permits set the limits and conditions under which wastewater discharges are allowed and provide for monitoring and compliance and enforcement of permits to make sure that permit limits are being met and that water quality is protected.^ To Top
+- APDES permits set the limits and conditions under which wastewater discharges are allowed and provide for monitoring and compliance and enforcement of permits to make sure that permit limits are being met and that water quality is protected.

-The APDES Program regulates the discharge of pollutants into marine and fresh (rivers, lakes, and streams) surface waters within state boundaries.^ To Top
+- The APDES Program regulates the discharge of pollutants into marine and fresh (rivers, lakes, and streams) surface waters within state boundaries.

-A point source is any discernible, confined, and discrete conveyance, such as a pipe, ditch, channel, tunnel, conduit, discrete fissure, or container.
+- A point source is any discernible, confined, and discrete conveyance, such as a pipe, ditch, channel, tunnel, conduit, discrete fissure, or container.
 It also includes vessels or other floating craft from which pollutants are or may be discharged.
-The term also includes concentrated animal feeding operations (CAFOs), which are places where animals are confined and fed.^ To Top
+The term also includes concentrated animal feeding operations (CAFOs), which are places where animals are confined and fed.

-Yes - as long as the wastewater being discharged is covered by and in compliance with an APDES permit, there are enough controls in place to make sure the discharge is safe, and that humans and aquatic life are being protected.^ To Top
+- Yes - as long as the wastewater being discharged is covered by and in compliance with an APDES permit, there are enough controls in place to make sure the discharge is safe, and that humans and aquatic life are being protected.

-DEC's Water Permit Search webpage allows you to find information about permits, authorizations, and certifications by facility name, site/facility, permit type, owner/operator, permit number, city, or zip code.
-The searchable database is located at http://dec.alaska.gov/Applications/Water/WaterPermitSearch/.^ To Top
+- DEC's Water Permit Search webpage allows you to find information about permits, authorizations, and certifications by facility name, site/facility, permit type, owner/operator, permit number, city, or zip code.

-A federal law effective July 30, 2010 generally imposed a moratorium during which time neither EPA nor the states may require National Pollutant Discharge Elimination System (NPDES) permits for discharges incidental to the normal operation of commercial fishing vessels and other non-recreational vessels measuring less than 79 feet in length.
-More information about this issue is available on EPA's website at http://cfpub.epa.gov/npdes/vessels/background.cfm.^ To Top
+- A federal law effective July 30, 2010 generally imposed a moratorium during which time neither EPA nor the states may require National Pollutant Discharge Elimination System (NPDES) permits for discharges incidental to the normal operation of commercial fishing vessels and other non-recreational vessels measuring less than 79 feet in length.

-DEC prepares a Permit Issuance Plan (PIP) that identifies the APDES permits that the agency intends to issue or reissue during the next three-year period.
-The PIP is updated annually and posted on DEC's website at http://dec.alaska.gov/water/wwdp/pdfs/PIP.pdf.
+- DEC prepares a Permit Issuance Plan (PIP) that identifies the APDES permits that the agency intends to issue or reissue during the next three-year period.
+The PIP is updated annually and posted on DEC's wastewater website.
 Notification is made via an electronic mailing list when the updated PIP is available.
-To request such notifications, you may sign up at http://dec.alaska.gov/water/npdes/npdes_email_list.htm.^ To Top

 - The preliminary draft permit, fact sheet, and associated documents are posted on DEC's website during a 10-day applicant review period prior to formal public notice.
 The public may review the documents during the applicant review period; however, regulations require that public comments be submitted only during the formal public comment period.